No-one can feel safe and content when the people around them are frightening, abusive or even violent towards them.

 Anti-social behaviour and nuisance neighbours can make your life a misery but there is no need to suffer in silence.

 If you are being harassed or threatened, or your property or possessions are being vandalised, contact the police.
-You can report noise problems the environment department of your local council.
+You can report noise problems to the environment department of your local council.

 Hate crime should always be reported.
 Call the police on 101 or report it to the police online.